-Our aim is to make council services more accessible and easier to use for people who may have language, hearing or mobility issues.
+Our aim is to make our services more accessible and easier to use for people who may have language, hearing or mobility issues.

 Interpretation and translation services

-If you contact the council either by telephone or in person at one of our offices, we can arrange for a three-way telephone conversation where interpreters accurately and securely pass on information between the customer and the council or partner representative.
-If you have limited spoken English then please let the customer service staff know which language you would like to communicate in and what your enquiry is about.
+If you contact us either by telephone or in person at one of our offices.
+We can arrange for a three way telephone chat where interpreters.
+They'll accurately and securely pass on details between you and us or our partners.
+If you've limited spoken English then please let the customer service staff know.
+Tell them which language you'd like to communicate in.

-If your enquiry is more complex or will take quite a while to resolve we may need to book an interpreter to attend for appointments, meetings and interviews.
+If your enquiry is more complex or will take quite a while to sort out.
+Then we may need to book an interpreter for an appointments, meetings and interviews.

-In some cases, where interpretation cannot give you all the information you need, you may need written information in your own language as well.
-We can arrange for letters and leaflets to be translated where necessary and send these direct to your home within a few days.
+In some cases, where interpretation can't give you all the details you need.
+You may need written details in your own language as well.
+We can arrange for letters and leaflets to be translated and send them to your home.

 British Sign Language (BSL)

-If you need a sign language interpreter, please let us know.
-The more notice you can give us, the easier it will be for us to find one at a time that's convenient to you.
+If you need a sign language interpreter, please contact us.
+The more notice you can give us, the easier it will be for us to find one at a time that suits you.

-If you need information in a different format that is accessible to you then please let us know.
-We frequently arrange for letters and leaflets to be produced in accessible formats such as:
+If you need details in a different format that is accessible to you then please contact us.
+We can arrange for any details on our website, letters or leaflets to be made accessible.
+We can send them to you, such as:

 Access to buildings

-Public areas in all of the councils buildings have been independently assessed as being accessible to disabled people apart from a limited number of circumstances where historic buildings cannot be fully adapted.
+Public areas in all our buildings have been independently assessed as being accessible to disabled people.
+Apart from a limited number of circumstances where historic buildings cannot be fully adapted.

-Many of our buildings also have facilities for baby-changing and for areas mothers to breast feed in privacy.
+Many of our buildings also have facilities for baby changing.
+Also areas for mothers to breast feed in privacy.
 Please note however that mothers are welcome to breast feed in public areas.
-Breast feeding facilities are there to provide mothers with choice.
+Breast feeding facilities are there to provide mothers with a choice.

-Royal National Institute for the Deaf and hard of hearing people (RNID) operate a national telephone relay service known as RNID Text Relay.
+BT operate a national telephone relay service known as Relay UK.
 The service is for deaf, deafened, hard of hearing, deafblind and speech-impaired people.
-It provides a link between any textphone user and an operator and it is a discreet and confidential service.
+It provides a link between any textphone user and an operator and it's a discreet and confidential service.

-If you would like to use the service you should dial 18001 then 01226 followed by the full telephone number of the service you require from your textphone.
+To use the service dial 18001 followed by the full telephone number of the service you need from your textphone.

-The call will be answered by an RNID Text Relay operator who is brought into the call.
-They will then assist you with your call and act as a communicator for the service required.
-This service is funded by BT and calls are charged at the local rate.
+The call will be answered by a Relay UK operator who is brought into the call.
+They'll help you with your call and act as a communicator for the service required.
+The service is funded by BT and calls are charged at the local rate.